 The founder of the influential conference, Richard Saul Wurman, is a trained architect and graphic designer, who saw the forum as a way to explore the convergence among the three fields he named it for: Technology, Entertainment and Design.

 But since then, as TED has expanded its reach and social mission, it seems that the D has been overshadowed by the T and the E—and at times even dwarfed by the P of politics, S for science, E for education, and another D for development.
-Quartz will report from the conference with a special focus on design.

 “It’s true, our purview has expanded considerably,” says TED’s Fellows & Community Director Tom Rielly.
 “We’re unearthing more ideas about things like social justice, schools, journalism and gender issues.
 But despite that evolution, the ‘D’ is still foundational to TED.
 Exceptional design breakthroughs and thinking thrill us, always.”

 Arguably, many of TED’s most popular talks peripherally involve design.
 Hans Rosling’s animated health statistics lecture spotlighted the persuasive power of graphic design.
 Edward Snowden’s attendance at last year’s conference as a self-propelled “telepresence robot” was a feat of product design.
 And even speakers’ careful styling of their own outfits (paywall) seems to play a role in their talks’ popularity.